WTF (Where They From)

-"WTF (Where They From)" is a song by American rapper Missy Elliott featuring Pharrell Williams.
+"WTF (Where They From)" is a song by American rapper Missy Elliott featuring American musician Pharrell Williams.
 Produced by Williams, it was released in 2015 as Elliott's first single and first music video, since 2008's "Shake Your Pom Pom", although she had been a featured artist on others' singles and videos and had released promotional singles, during the intervening years.
 The song received significant praise from critics, and was sometimes referred to as her "comeback".

 Background

 Pick for a lead single of Elliott's seventh album stretches back as early 2008, when Elliott coined the soundtrack single "Ching-a-Ling" as a potential selection.
-However by summer of that same year, Elliott decided against the idea and released the buzz record "Best, Best" instead.
+However, by summer of that same year, Elliott decided against the idea and released the buzz record "Best, Best" instead.
 With "Best" servicing to minimal reaction nationwide, Elliott then entered recording sessions with recurring collaborator Pharrell Williams throughout the first quarter of 2009, as effort to produce a stronger radio single.
 The result was the Teyana Taylor-featured "Put It on Ya", which like its predecessor failed to gain commercial appeal; but managed to cite limited promo attention in European regions.

 In 2012, in between both battling Graves' disease and contributing production for protégées Jazmine Sullivan and Sharaya J, Elliott returned to the making of her seventh album, and recruited childhood friend Timbaland to materialize the dual-promotional efforts "9th Inning" and "Triple Threat".
 While the songs met with lukewarm success on the digital charts, the releases failed to amass the proper impact needed to revive the "energy" of Elliott's seventh studio set.
 Elliott additionally had plans to release the Lil' Kim- and Eve-assisted "Murder She Wrote" as a follow-up single, however plans were ultimately shelved.

 By late April 2014, reports surfaced of Elliott returning to the studio with Pharrell, in preparation of a potential collaboration.
 Further news circulated of the pair's work coming to light, when in April 2015, Pharrell alluded to Jimmy Fallon that new Elliott material was on the way and concluded that he "was so proud of her."

 On October 26, 2015, Missy Elliott debuted a snippet of the Pharrell-produced cut "WTF" during an airing of Monday Night Football.
 Originally set for a release on November 13, "WTF" was released to digital outlets on November 12 at 9 a.m.
 EST, alongside the simultaneous release of its music video.